Creating an Exchange Marketplace listing

 Once you publish your listing, it will automatically be placed into business type categories that Exchange believes will give your listing the most visibility for the right buyers.

-If you're an established business, you can also choose which industry type your listings should appear under.
-These industries range from Fashion & Apparel, Electronics & Gadgets, Health & beauty, and much more.
-If your business has under $100 in revenue, you won't see an option to select an industry for your business.
+If you have made more than $100 USD in whitelisted sales (sales made through Shopify), then you can choose which industry type your listing will appear under.
+The revenue is updated in the Exchange Marketplace listing at the beginning of every month.
+These industries include Fashion & Apparel, Electronics & Gadgets, Health & beauty, and so on.
+If your business has made less than $100 USD in revenue, then you won't see an option to select an industry for your business.

 In addition to Industry, your listing is automatically placed in many other categories.
 Here are the categories your business may appear in and what qualifies it to display in these categories.